UC-Davis-molecular-computing/ppsim/README.md

 ```python
 pip install ppsim
 ```

+    Found existing installation: ppsim 0.0.5
+    Can't uninstall 'ppsim'.
+No files were found to uninstall.
+    Note: you may need to restart the kernel to use updated packages.

 The most important part of the package is the `Simulation` class, which is responsible for parsing a protocol, performing the simulation, and giving data about the simulation.